AddulaMounika/Homelab-Splunk-Detection/README.md

 # Homelab-Splunk-Detection
 # 🔐 Windows Endpoint Monitoring Lab with Splunk + Sysmon

-Built a contained home lab to simulate endpoint monitoring and practice detecting attacker-like behavior using Windows telemetry and Splunk
+I built a contained home lab to simulate endpoint monitoring and practice detecting attacker-like behavior using Windows telemetry and Splunk.
+This work was for education and defensive practice only
 > Education and defense only.

 ---